Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Medical Exam

-Other costs may include travel expenses, translating documents, as well as attorney fees.
-To view our flat K-2 rates, you can visit our fees page.
+To view our flat K-2 rates, visit our fees page.

 Below are a number of K-2 visa frequently asked questions.
-For additional questions, contact a VisaNation Law Group K-2 visa lawyers for further details.
+For additional questions, contact a VisaNation Law Group K-2 visa lawyer for further details.

 On a K-2 visa, you are allowed to stay in the United States for a maximum of 90 days, beginning on the day you enter.